 (female) Middle name pairings:

 Barnabas Demari (B.D.), ..

 Barnabas is a rare first name for men but a somewhat popular surname for both adults and children (#143847 out of 150436, Top 96%).
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
 Barnie and Barney are the prominent alternative forms of Barnabas (not ranked) listed in the Top 1000.
-These boy names were at the apex of their popularity during 1880-1889 (usage of 0.779%) and are now significantly less widespread, with Barney becoming less trendy.
+This boy name was at the apex of its popularity during 1880-1889 (usage of 0.779%) and is now significantly less widespread, with Barney becoming less trendy.
 Shown below is a comparison of the popularity of Barnabas and corresponding names.
 (2014 Birth Statistics)